bikash-singh-au7/JunkFileOrganizer/README.md

 Auther: Bikash Kumar Singh
 Author Email: bikashsinghak47@gmail.com
 ```
+I used some predefined modules like time, shutil, and os.
+And I created this project as a python module name 'JunkFileOrganizer'.
+This module is installed by using the pip command and also download the project file from the Github repository.

 # JunkFileOrganizer Module
 The `JunkFileOrganizer` is a Python Module.
 This module is helpful for arranging the file within the directory.